 Economic Development Jobs: Career and Salary Facts

 Find out about the types of jobs you could pursue in economic development.
 Read on to find out about typical job duties, education options and potential earnings.
-Schools offering Economics degrees can also be found in these popular choices.

 What Kinds of Jobs Can I Find in Economic Development?

 Economic development careers involve working to improve a community's economic health.
 Urban and regional planners work with the public to develop plans regarding the use of land, and provide recommendations on the approval or denial of plan proposals.
 They also keep up to date on zoning and building codes, as well as identifying any needed changes in a community.
 Urban consultants, who work under the more common title of management analysts, are those who interview people to determine what type of equipment and personnel may be needed for improvements and restructuring.

 Consider the information in the table below to determine if a career in economic development is the right choice for you.